|The Friends of

 Take part in our projects - look at our events page to find out more about surveying, research and training.
 Learn new skills and contribute to our conservation work.

-Become a member of the Friends of Thynghowe - click here to ask for details.
+Become a member of the Friends of Thynghowe - click here to contact us for details.

-If you can't get to Birklands - explore this website, follow us on , spread the word and let us know what you think!
+If you can't get to Birklands - explore this website, follow us on or check our page, spread the word and let us know what you think!

 How to contact us

-Click on this link to email us to ask for more information, contribute to our research, comment on this site or request details of membership of The Friends of Thynghowe
+Click here to email us to ask for more information, contribute to our research, comment on this site or request details of membership of The Friends of Thynghowe